 Panic and our health

 Panic also happens with our healthy lifestyle goals.
 This might happen when we feel we have been trying sooo hard and yet we see no change on the bathroom scales.
 Or perhaps, an increase!
 It can happen when we overeat at a meal, and feel like we will never gain control over our eating.
-Or maybe it occurs after setting rigid eating and exercise goals and then not following through with them.
+Or maybe it occurs soon after starting a rigid fad diet or exercise goals and then not following through with them.
 When doing up the zip of our jeans and realising they are suddenly tighter or when the garment we took into the change room didn’t fit.
-Or perhaps after an unconstructive comment from a friend about our weight.
+Or perhaps after an nonconstructive comment from a friend about our weight.

 After panic sets in, are you able to be rational, logical, objective?
 Not usually.
 Panic discourages us and puts us into helplessness mode.
 That’s why, then comes the avalanche of negative self talk about: